LONDON TOURISM: THE CITY OF CULTURAL CAPITAL

 Royal Exchange

-The tallest building is the famous Shard
+The tallest building is the the iconic Shard

-The tallest building is the famous Shard
+The tallest building is the the iconic Shard

 Sky Garden Interior